bkrencker/HDIBackupRestore/README.md

 - Setup Hana DB: Import AWS Certificate, create BACKUP-User, grant HDI Privileges
 - Make a test if you can export and import a HDI Container manually from the SAP Hana Database Explorer
 - Ready to use the CAP Application
 - Local running possible after deployment and `npm run bindObjectstore`.
 Also create a .env file containing the Environment Variables (see below).
 Then run `cds watch --profile hybrid`.
+Login with user `alice`.

 ### Hana DB: Import Certificate
 Login to Hana DB as `DBADMIN`and follow this Blog to create and import the Certificate.